 Sleeping in.
 Doing nothing.
 Meditating on the lawn in front of the house.
 Chatting with my neighbours and hosts Tanja and Chris, who let their guesthouse, Sea Spray Villa, to holiday makers.
 Helping their daughter Poppy and her friend pick mulberries, because I’m taller and could reach higher into the tree.
 Eating too much pasta for dinner.
 Watching Australian commercial TV, eighty per cent of which consists of commercials for lawn mowers, utility vehicles and roof tilers.
 Sitting on the veranda after dark, listening to utmost silence, looking at where you would see the motionless sea were the night not so black about you.
 Occasionally, walking over to the Golden Bosun, a public house, for a Fat Yak.

-Christmas Islanders are so few in number that it feels like you meet all of them when there’s a night market, or when the plane arrives on Saturday, or on similar occasions when people gather for sociality.
+Christmas Islanders are so few in number, it feels like you meet all of them when there’s a night market.
+Or when the plane arrives on Saturday, or on similar occasions when people gather for sociality.
 The rest can be met at the supermarket when open.

 This is the kind of place where you don’t lock the doors but leave the car keys in the ignition.
 Everyone says hello when they see you.
 The second time this happens, they know your name.